johnhyde/island/03 one fine gay.md

 Thomas' eyes lit upon the portion of the sign that said "Happy Beginning: $5".
 "I...
 I'd like a Happy Beginning," he announced loudly to the bar as a whole, as Prudence's hands now addressed the problems of his lower trapezius.

 "Oh, certainly sir!" said the barman, surprised.
-He got a small, ordinary glass from the shelve[$shelf], put it next to the second martini glass, and then poured coffee liqueur [$it's traditional to say "Kahlúa" here, but we are not slaves to the Kahlúa corporation] and lactose-free milk into it.
+He got a small, ordinary glass from the shelve[$shelf], put it next to the second martini glass, and then poured coffee liqueur [$it's traditional to say "Kahlúa" here, but we are not slaves to the Kahlúa corporation [$no slaves to the Free and Sovereign State of Veracruz de Ignacio de la Llave, we!]] and lactose-free milk into it.
 He handed it to Thomas, who promptly drank it.

 Smacking his lips, Thomas asked, "why do they call it a Happy Beginning?".